A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Improved strategies for short and intermediate fractures

 Towards developing an improved technique for handling the fracture toughness, let us consider the case in which parameters are averaged over time rather than space.
 As such, we can consider two measures (equivalent to \eqref{K_AvSpace}-\eqref{K_MovSpace}, except averaged over time):

 and

-It is clear from looking at the toughness distribution over time, see Figs.~\ref{Fig:ToughDis1}c,d, that this will give a different approximation than the previous spatial average, while tending to a larger value of the average toughness over time (although not necessarily $K_{max}$).
+It is clear from looking at the toughness distribution over time, see Figs.~\ref{Fig:ToughDis1}c,d, that this will give a different approximation than the spatial average, while tending to a larger value of the average toughness over time (although not necessarily $K_{max}$).
 An example of the values of $\langle K_{Ic} \rangle_{1p}$ and $\langle K_{Ic} \rangle_{1m}$ obtained for the case with $\delta_{max}=10$, $\delta_{min}=1$ are provided in Fig.~\ref{fig:8} for different time frames $d t$.

 A drawback of the definition of $\langle K_{Ic} \rangle_{1m}$ is, however, the fact that a choice of the time frame $d t$ used in computation cannot be reasonably justified.
 For example, if we take $d t\to0$, then $\langle K_{Ic} \rangle_{1m}\to K_{IC}(L(t))$ (for comparison see Fig.~\ref{Fig:Delta1}) which, as could be expected, corresponds to the original problem (taking into account the initial toughness).
-Alternatively, if $dt$ is taken as constant, then the measure $\langle K_{Ic} \rangle_{1m}$ will experience increasingly large oscillations as $t\to \infty$ as the slowing crack growth causes the (spatial) distance covered by the integral to decrease.
+Alternatively, if $dt$ is taken as constant, then the measure $\langle K_{Ic} \rangle_{1m}$ may experience increasingly large oscillations as $t\to \infty$ as the slowing crack growth causes the (spatial) distance covered by the integral to decrease (unless the velocity profile is such as to counter this effect).

 On the other hand, we can transform these into expressions in terms of the spatial coordinate, by defining inverses in the form:

 While the definition of $K_{1p}^*$ is straightforward, in the case of $K_{1m}^*$ the additional parameter $d t$ must be dealt with.
 As such, we can utilize a change in \eqref{approx_K_t1}-\eqref{approx_K_t2} to better represent these: